 In an age of constant communication - electronic, written, spoken and personal - success in today's world depends on a person's ability to understand and use language.
 This is precisely what an English major trains students to do.
+Through the study of literature and writing, the English program prepares students to communicate effectively, think creatively, and live wisely in a diverse world.

 English graduates go into advertising, business, communications, education, information science, media, public service, publishing, sales and writing.
 The English major also prepares students to pursue graduate study in English, education, political science, law, government, library and information science, public administration, psychology, counseling, communications, business and religious studies.